African American living history interpreters.

 Mallory-Neely house in Memphis.
 They can't

-take the tours to the slave rooms because they are in the basement, but they
+take the tours to the slave rooms because they are in the basement,

-talk about slaves being the moving force for the running of the house and
+talk about slaves being the moving force for the running of the house

 the

 reason the owners were wealthy.
-They have very few documents related to
+They have very few documents related

 slaves, but use them in a slavery program for children.